Course and Syllabus Design

-To schedule a consultation or for more information, please contact:
+To schedule a consultation with an Instructional Designer or for more information, visit Instructional Design Services.

 MERLOT (Multimedia Educational Resource for Learning and Online Teaching).
 This is a digital national content project (a program sponsored by the CSU that partners with educational institutions and industry) which fosters the evolution of standards and tools and easy access to resources for professionals.
 MERLOT Membership is FREE.